Buddhist Training Tools: Skillful Means

 Concentration and Knowledge

-Rinpoche asks if we have concentration in our daily life.
-Here, he jokes that we can be 100% concentrated if we are sitting down to a movie or in front of our computer screen.
+Can we maintain concentration in our daily life?
+Here, Rinpoche jokes that we can sometimes be 100% concentrated.
+We may focus well if we are sitting down to a movie or in front of our computer screen.
 Yet in schools, students often take pills to increase their so-called concentration.
-We may be very focused, but is that meaningful concentration?
+We may be very intent on something we like, but is that meaningful concentration?
 Rinpoche suggests that we can instead learn beneficial Buddhist concentration.
 Of course, we are not stupid people.
 We do have some knowledge, but our normal knowledge is very self-centered.
 But Buddhism teaches the non-selfish perfection of wisdom.

 We have all these basic qualities, but we have not learned how to develop them effectively.
 And this is why we should learn what Buddhism teaches about these practices and then can benefit from these Buddhist tools!